Inland Empire Chapter CSEAPresident - Gloria J Williams, EA, MBA

 Tax Deductions for Telecommuting EmployeesEquipment Purchases:

-Record separately from other supplies the costs of business assets that are expected to last longer than one year and cost more than $200.
-Normally, the costs of such assets are recovered differently on your tax return than are other recurring, everyday business expenses like business cards, office supplies etc.
+Record separately items having a useful life of more than one year.
+Normally, the costs of such assets are recovered differently on your tax return than are other recurring, everyday business expenses like business cards, office supplies, etc.

 The basic local telephone service costs of the first telephone line provided in your residence are not deductible.
 However, toll calls from that line are deductible if the calls are business-related.
 The costs (basic fee and toll calls) of a second line in your home are also deductible if the line is used exclusively for business.
 When communication equipment, such as a cell phone, is used part for business and part personally the cost of the equipment must be allocated to deductible business use and non-deductible personal use.
 Keep your bills for cellular phone use and mark all business calls.